charliezye/charlie-vault/Work/Job Search/B&D Job.md

 ###### Now: Unstructured set of individual codes/scripts

 ###### What does this entail?
+- Is the company Blue Yonder or Yonder Agency?
+	- 6 employees on LinkedIn

-**Is this built on Blue Yonder's Luminate Platform or custom built?**
+**Is this built on Blue Yonder's Luminate Platform or completely custom built?**
+- Saw it is a proprietary solution
+- Also saw on rebranding press release that it is labeled as cloud-based, on-premises, or hybrid-cloud platform
+	- Are there already some cloud capabilities?

 **Currently sell/install this software with 4-5 hours**
 - How involved is this process?